Jaguar Woodblock Print

 Each print is embossed on the bottom center with la chicharra, or the cicada.

-This is a very limited run with only 20 prints created.
+This is a very limited run with only 20 numbered prints created and a small number of artist prints (a/p).
 Each print is hand signed, numbered, and titled.

 Woodblock carving is a form of relief printing, in which the intended design is carved into a woodblock, creating a relief in the design.
 Paint is applied and the paper placed on the woodblock, and when it is run through the press, only the raised parts of the woodblock transfer over.